-There was huge interest in our OOW session on Managing Optimizer Statistics.
-It seems statistics and the maintenance of them continues to baffle people.
-However, understanding and managing Optimizer statistics is key to optimal SQL execution.
+Understanding and managing Optimizer statistics is key to optimal SQL execution.
 Knowing when and how to gather statistics in a timely manner is critical to maintaining acceptable performance.
-In order to clarify all of the information surrounding statistics we have put together a two part whitepaper series on Optimizer statistics and the management of them.
+In order to clarify all of the information surrounding statistics we have put together two whitepapers on optimizer statistics.
+They are:

 In Oracle Database 7, the Cost Based Optimizer (CBO) was introduced to deal with the enhanced functionality being added to the Oracle Database at this time, including parallel execution and partitioning, and to take the actual data content and distribution into account.
 The Cost Based Optimizer examines all of the possible plans for a SQL statement and picks the one with the lowest cost, where cost represents the estimated resource usage for a given plan.
 The lower the cost the more efficient an execution plan is expected to be.
 In order for the Cost Based Optimizer to accurately determine the cost for an execution plan it must have information about all of the objects (tables and indexes) accessed in the SQL statement, and information about the system on which the SQL statement will be run.

-Figure 1:Optimizer statistics stored in the data dictionary used by the Optimizer to determine execution plans
+Figure 1:Optimizer statistics stored in the data dictionary used by the Oracle Optimizer to determine execution plans